mars0i/free/README.md

 You should be able to run free either in Clojure or Clojurescript.
 I describe some ways to do this below (in development).

-In either Clojure or Clojurescript, you can run it either in scalar mode or matrix mode.
+In Clojure, you can run it either in scalar mode or matrix mode.
 The first is designed for learning and processing with single scalar values.
 The second allows you to use vectors and matrices as values; that is, it allows multi-dimensional learning.
 (You can use matrix mode for "scalars" by using 1x1 vectors/matrices, but it will be a lot slower, which might matter in some situations.)
+At present, the Clojurescript version only supports scalar mode.

 ### To run in Clojure: